johnjosephhorton/litfisk/README.md

 creates a plain text document (specifically, markdown) with sections for each page of the PDF.
 Each section has a hi-res image of that page, the extracted text from that page (to facilitate searching) and space for entering notes about that page.
-The idea is to make it easy to take in-site plain text notes interwoven with the content of an article.
+The idea is to make it easy to take "in-situ" plain text notes interwoven with the content of an article.
 This makes it easy to share notes with co-authors and keep everything version-controlled.

 The script also creates a folder with all the plaintext snippets from the passed pdf (if they can be